Login

 Comparing the cost of ecommerce funding solutions

 There are more options for ecommerce funding than ever before.
-The question is, how do you decide between them?
+The question is, how do you decide between funding platforms?
 One way is to take the amount of cash you need to borrow and compare the annualized cost of borrowing, or APR.
 Let’s say you need $100,000 for marketing.
 Here’s a comparison of different ecommerce funding options for that amount.

 Ecommerce loan from Amazon